RCG Home Rescue Team

 Creative Solutions Through Our Investor Network

 Sometimes the traditional path won't work — the house needs too much work, you need to close in days not weeks, or you need flexibility a normal buyer can't offer.
-That's where our investor partners come in.

 Cash Offers — Close in Days

-When time is critical, our investors can make cash offers and close in as little as 7-14 days.
+When time is critical, our investors can make cash offers and close in as little as 7–14 days.
 No financing contingencies, no delays.
-Sheriff's sale next week?
-We may still have options.

 Best for: Urgent timelines, facing imminent sale date